oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 ## Task 3: Create a Folder for the Workshop Code

 1. Create a directory, which will be used to create a compartment of the same name in your tenancy if you do not provide one of your own.
 The directory name **must be between 1 and 13 characters, contain only letters or numbers, and start with a letter**.
-Make sure that a compartment of the same name does not already exist in your tenancy or the setup will fail.
+Make sure that a compartment of the same name does not already exist in your tenancy otherwise, the setup will fail.

 	````
 	<copy>